Code of Conduct

 Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
 Members of the Canada Learning Code community should be respectful when dealing with other members as well as with people outside the Canada Learning Code community.
 Being respectful includes:

-• Ensure that all property (including cash or cheque donations, documents, inventory and equipment) in our care as part of our role is properly secured and protected at all time
+- Ensure that all property (including cash or cheque donations, documents, inventory and equipment) in our care as part of our role is respectfully maintained, secured and protected at all times

 Be careful in the words and actions that you choose